rafael-santiago/macgonuts/doc/BUILD.md

 - ``libc`` (Harrrrrrd of having it on unixes, huh?).
 - ``Pthread`` libraries well installed in your system.
 - ``Hefesto`` (my build system of choice for this tool and if you want to contribute to ``Macgonuts`` you should install it).
-- ``Make`` tool (if you are intending to run poor man's build only to get your macgonuts binaries to do your own stuff).
+- ``Make`` tool (if you are intending to run low-cost build only to get your macgonuts binaries to do your own stuff).

 Any other dependency we ship it as sub-modules and build it during build but ``DO NOT`` polute your system with nothing.
 It is used into ``src/libs`` folder of your copy.
 If you delete your copy, all will gone